3kho/.githubffffffffffffffff/profile/README.md

 ### About

-z1g Project is a subgroup of the AnyVM organization that focuses on evading internet censorship.
-AnyVM, our owners are dedicated to virtualization based evasion of internet censorship.
+z1g Project is a group that focuses on evading internet censorship.

 [Join our discord](https://z1g-project.pages.dev/discord)